AI & Product Design

 02

 Reasoning, trade-offs and mistakes already encountered.
-Helps the developer — or their agent — understand why a decision exists.
+Helps the developer understand why a decision exists.

 Roadmap.md